On Purely Data-Driven Massive MIMO Detectors: Expressive Power Analysis

-This theorem highlights the richness of the function space represented by ChannelNet-MLP, making it capable of distinguishing any continuous permutation-equivariant functions.
-In the context of the MIMO detection problem, ML detection serves as the upper bound.
-Despite ML detection not being a continuous function due to its discrete output, the following corollary demonstrates that ChannelNet-MLP can approximate the ML detector arbitrarily well.
+This theorem highlights the richness of the function space represented by ChannelNet-MLP, making it capable of approximating any continuous permutation-symmetric detection functions.
+In the context of MIMO detection, the ML detector represents the optimal detection method.
+In the following corollary, we establish that ChannelNet-MLP can approximate the ML detector, even though the ML detection function is inherently discrete rather than continuous.